scpedicini/midjourney-manager/README.md

 ## :rocket: Getting Started

-1. Under releases, download the version suitable for your OS (Win or Mac).
-We recommend placing this file in the directory where you'd like to have your images downloaded to. :file_folder: Double-click to unzip the file which will be named `mj-downloader` or `mj-downloader.exe` depending on your OS.

-2. Before running the application, you'll need the following information:
+Before running the application, you'll need the following information:

 - `__Secure-next-auth.session-token` (You can get this cookie from the Cookie tab in Chrome/Firefox developer console.
 Watch the video tutorial below for more details)

 - User Id (Search for any call that says "user_id" in the Network tab.
 It should be in the form of GUID (e.g. `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`).
 Copy this value.

-Please note that the session-token should be good for several weeks.
+> **Note:** Please note that the session-token should be good for several weeks.
 When it expires, you will receive a warning message, and will need to grab the newest one from your browser.

-For detailed instructions, watch this [video tutorial](#) :movie_camera:
+### Using the native CLI tool

+1. Under releases, download the version suitable for your OS (Win or Mac).
+We recommend placing this file in the directory where you'd like to have your images downloaded to. :file_folder: Double-click to unzip the file which will be named `mj-downloader` or `mj-downloader.exe` depending on your OS.
-You can run the CLI tool by either double-clicking on it, or by manually running the tool in a DOS prompt or terminal: `./mj-downloader.Mac.zip` (for Mac) or `mj-downloader.exe` (for Windows).
+2. You can run the CLI tool by either double-clicking on it, or by manually running the tool in a DOS prompt or terminal: `./mj-downloader` (for Mac) or `mj-downloader.exe` (for Windows).

+### Using the Node CLI tool

+1. Clone the repository to your local machine using `git clone https://scpedicini/midjourney-manager.git`
+2. Install the dependencies using `npm install`
+3. Run the tool using `npm start`

+**For detailed instructions, watch this [video tutorial](#) :movie_camera:**

 ## :hammer_and_wrench: Building Yourself